iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Variational Subderivatives.md

 The Dini-Hadamard definition of directional derivative is suitable for all kinds of real-valued functions.
 Prof Dimitri pointed out that, the Dini-Hadamard definition of subderivative is more generalized.
-Observe that replacing $\liminf$ with $\lim$, then this becomes directional Gataux Derivative.
+Observe that replacing $\liminf$ with $\lim$, then **this becomes directional Gataux Derivative**.
 Allow $\eta\rightarrow 0$ from both direction will yield Gataux derivative definition.

-Under the condition that $f$ is *Lipchitz Continuous* on a neighborhood of points (A characterization of convex functions as well), the above definition is equivalent to the usual definition of a directional derivative.
+Under the condition that $f$ is *Lipchitz Continuous* on a neighborhood of points (A characterization of convex functions as well), the above definition is equivalent to the usual calculus definition of a directional derivative introduced to second year undergraduate students.

 ---
 ### **Recovering Fenchet Differentiability**